Parking:

 When do the aid stations close?

-- The finish line stays open until 2:00 PM.
-We can't guarantee an time for finishers after 2:00 PM
+- We can't guarantee a time for finishers after 2:00 PM

 - We allow changes up until the 8:00 AM when the marathon starts ...